ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 corrplot(x, type = "upper", order = "hclust", tl.srt = 45)
 {% endhighlight %}

+{:refdef: style="text-align: center;"}
 ![]({{ site.url }}/assets/hr_plot1.jpg){:height="500px" width="500px"}
+{: refdef}

 This correlation plot showed some obvious but not so strong tendencies:
 1. Low satisfaction leads the employee to leave.
 2. Being involved in more number of projects leads to more hours of work.
-3. An employee who works on more number of projects and works more hours is considered a "good" worker by the employer and vice versa.
+3. An employee who works on more number of projects and works more hours is considered a "good" worker by the employer or vice versa.

 Overall, the plot did not give any strong clues.
-Then as the next step, I made a pair plots between the discrete or continuous variables.
+Then as the next step, I made pair plots between the discrete and continuous variables.
 {% highlight R %}
 ggpairs(hr_data, columns = 1:5, aes(color = left, alpha = 0.01))
 {% endhighlight %}